-1. What are California's pedestrian and crosswalk laws?
+1. What are the California crosswalk laws?

-California's pedestrian and crosswalk laws are the rules that dictate when and where people can legally walk in the state.
+California crosswalk laws are the rules that dictate when and where people can legally walk in the state.
 These rules were made to keep pedestrians safe.
 However, they also aim to not encroach too much on vehicle traffic.

 There are dozens of important laws that apply to pedestrians.
 Some of the most important are:

 - California Vehicle Code (VC) 467, which defines what it means to be a pedestrian,